mirkosertic/flight-recorder-starter/README.md

 ![Build Workflow](https://github.com/mirkosertic/flight-recorder-starter/workflows/Build%20Workflow/badge.svg) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/de.mirkosertic/flight-recorder-starter/badge.svg?style=plastic)](https://maven-badges.herokuapp.com/maven-central/de.mirkosertic/flight-recorder-starter)

-This is a Spring Boot 2 Starting exposing the Java Flight Recorder as a Spring Boot Actuator Endpoint.
+This is a Spring Boot 2 Starting exposing the JDK Flight Recorder as a Spring Boot Actuator Endpoint.

-Normally the Java Flight Recorder is available locally or by JMX remote.
+Normally the JDK Flight Recorder is available locally or by JMX remote.
 Depending on your deployment scenario shell or JMX access might not be available for the application server.
 Here comes this handy starter into play!

 # How

-This starter adds a new Spring Boot Actuator endpoint for Java Flight Recorder remote control.
+This starter adds a new Spring Boot Actuator endpoint for JDK Flight Recorder remote control.
 This RESTful endpoint allows starting and stopping Flight Recording and downloading the `.jfr` files for further analysis.